 Added sugars may include different types of white or brown sugar.
 Molasses, honey and maple syrup may also be used as added sugars to sweeten foods and beverages.

 Here’s the tricky part about reading ingredient lists to find added sugars — there are many different names for added sugars.
 Fortunately, the new Nutrition Fact Labels include information on the amount of added sugar per serving.
-Many manufacturers already have started to adapt the new label on their products, and the new Nutrition Facts label will appear on all food items by January 1, 2021.

 - Anhydrous dextrose